PropolisFramework/PropolisFramework.github.io/about.md

 ## Serverless?
 It abstracts away the complexity associated with managing servers.

-You only need to provide your code and data to a serverless service like Google Cloud Serverless and AWS Lambda.
+You only need to provide your code and data to a serverless service like [Google Cloud Serverless][google-cloud-serverless] and [AWS Lambda][aws-lambda].

 Avoid management of servers that demand repetitive and error-rone tasks (e.g.: scaling, OS security patches, OS package management, etc).